microsoft/TableProvider/README.md

 ### Way2 - Flask API
-- Table Provider can be called in other python files as a service endpoint, you can start the server by running `python main.py'
+- Table Provider can be called in other Python files as a service endpoint.
+You can start the server by running `python main.py`
-The client side can use the table provider service by using a http call:
+The client side can use the table provider service by making an HTTP call:
 ```python
 table = pd.read_csv(file_path)
 file_name = str(file_path).split("\\")[-1].split(".")[0]